 As you can probably tell from this overview, I found the Feeld app to be “okay”.
-The biggest drawback was the smaller user base.
+The biggest drawback was the smaller user base which can make it really tough to meet anyone outside of a major city.
 From my experience, the app did feel safe and secure and in no way a scam.

-In our experience, most people (guys especially) are going to get better results using Adult FriendFinder’s free trial.
+In my experience, most people (guys especially) are going to get better results using AFF’s free trial.
 What you have over 90,000,000 active users like AFF it is really hard to compete, even for a decent app like Feeld.

-If you’re looking to explore things sexually, Feeld is a great way to get started.
+If you’re looking to explore things sexually, Feeld is a great way to get started but again, you really need to be in a big city to get decent results.
 The relative anonymity takes away some of the intimidation that can put people off taking that first step.